RyanSR71/GWCorrect/docs/source/wfu/parameterization/fd_model_difference.rst

 injection: dictionary, optional, None dictionary of injection parameters if waveform generators do not have parameters; if they do not, this argument is not optional
-npoints: int, optional, (None) length of the desired frequency grid; if None, this will be set automatically according to
+npoints: int, optional, (None) length of the desired frequency grid; if None, this will be set automatically by the frequency grid
 polarization: string, optional, ('plus') polarization of the strain data {'plus','cross'}
 psd_data: numpy.ndarray, optional, (None)